 - The eviction was because of the resident’s race, color, religion, nationality, disability, or any other protected class under the Fair Housing Act.

-Attending the Court Hearing
+Attending the Eviction Hearing

 The court may issue a default judgment if the resident fails to appear and after you have testified as to the facts of the case.